 - Metal scaffolding electrocution caused by contact with power lines

 Since there are so many parties involved in a construction site, it can be difficult to determine who is liable for your injuries.
-Usually, the responsibility lies with the general contractor, but other parties, such as subcontractors, vendors, and manufacturers, may also be liable.
-Our workers’ compensation attorneys will figure out who is responsible by investigating the accident for Occupational Safety and Health Administration (OSHA) violations.
-These violations can include:
+Usually, the responsibility lies with the general contractor, but other parties—such as subcontractors, vendors, and manufacturers—may also be liable.
+Our scaffolding and ladder injury attorneys can figure out who is responsible by investigating the accident for Occupational Safety and Health Administration (OSHA) violations.